longhorn/longhorn/README.md

 Longhorn UI would connect to the Longhorn manager API, provides the overview of the system, the volume operations, and the snapshot/backup operations.
 It's highly recommended for the user to check out Longhorn UI.

-Noted that the current UI is unauthenticated.
+Noted that the current UI is unauthenticated at the moment.

 # Use Longhorn with Kubernetes